ZacharyGodfrey/personal-site/src/pages/index.md

 :axe: I [throw axes](https://axescores.com/player/1207260) competitively in the IATF.
 In my first year in the sport, I qualified for and competed in the *2023 International Axe Throwing Championship*.
 From more than 20,000 throwers worldwide, the top 256 were selected to compete in the event.
 I placed 97th overall, which is in the top half for the tournament and the top 0.5% globally.

+### Writing

 :thought_balloon: I like to use [Haiku](/haiku) poems to share topics that I find interesting.
 Each one is a 17 syllable summary in the 5-7-5 format with a link to learn more about the subject.

+:book: I've made up a few original [bedtime stories](/bedtime-stories) for my toddler that he really enjoys hearing while I brush his teeth before bed.

 {{#posts.length}}

-### Blog

-:speech_balloon: I don't write often, but my long-form thoughts are here if you're interested.
-I hope you find something of value in the topics below.
+:speech_balloon: I don't write blog posts often, but I hope you find something of value in the topics below.

 {{#posts}}
 - [{{meta.title}}](/{{{uri}}})